 For crypto enthusiasts taking a break from online shopping, transacting across borders, or crypto gambling, minting NFTs may be just the ticket to pass your time profitably.

 The NFT market has been relatively unexplored until the second half of 2020 when one piece of NFT art sold for a whopping $69 million – a digital artwork called Everydays: The First 5000 Days by the artist Beeple that was auctioned by Christie’s.

-In the past 18 months, NFT’s have come on in leaps and bounds.
-There has been unprecedented interest from those who wish to collect NFT art and collectibles, along with those who want to mint their very own NFT’s.
+In the past 18 months, NFTs have come on in leaps and bounds.
+There has been unprecedented interest from those who wish to collect NFT art and collectables and those who want to mint their own NFTs.

 What Is The Value Of NFT Minting?